Christmas Lights in London

-Radio Heart presenters hosted the night welcoming the councillor for a speech, with the biggest lights displayed across the whole of London’s Regent Street.
-Then it went on to West End Dream Girls performing a couple of songs, which ended off with a brilliant performance from Calum Scott.
+Last year Radio Heart presenters hosted the night welcoming councillors for a speech, with the biggest lights displayed across the whole of London’s Regent Street.
+Then it went on to West End Dream Girls performing a couple of songs, which ended with a brilliant performance from Calum Scott.
 After that it was time for the team on stage to hit the button and switch on the stunning lights officially.
 There were some beautiful firework displays that felt like New Year’s Day all over.

-Last year the singer Rita Ora switched on the whole of Oxford Street.
-As Rita went along, Matt Terry and the boy band 5 after Midnight performed for those who attended.
+Last year singer Rita Ora switched on the whole of Oxford Street.
+As Rita walked along, Matt Terry and the boy band 5 after Midnight performed for those who attended.